MegaManSec/GixyNG/docs/en/contributing.md

+---
+title: "Contributing"
+description: "Learn how to contribute to GixyNG.
+Read our pull request requirements, code quality standards, and AI-usage policy to ensure your NGINX security tool contributions are accepted."
+---

 # Contributing to GixyNG

 This document explains how to contribute meaningful changes to GixyNG that are helpful, reviewable, and maintainable.